MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ## 1.1.830.0

-### Fixed issues:
+### Fixed issues

 * Resolved ConnectorsLog System.Diagnostics.EventLogInternal.InternalWriteEvent(Message: A device attached to the system is not functioning)
 * In this release of connectors you will need to update binding redirect from 3.3.0.0-4.1.3.0 to 4.1.4.0 in miiserver.exe.config

 * Generic Web Services:
   * Resolved Valid JSON response could not be saved in configuration tool

 * Generic SQL:
   * Export always generates only update query for the operation of deleting.
 Added to generate a delete query
   * The SQL query, which gets objects for the operation of Delta Import,  if 'Delta Strategy' is 'Change Tracking' was fixed.
 In this implementation known limitation:  Delta Import with 'Change Tracking' mode does not track changes in multi-valued attributes
   * Added possibility to generate a delete query for case, when it is necessary to delete the last value of multivalued attribute and this row does not contain any other data except value, which it is necessary to delete.
   * System.ArgumentException handling when implemented OUTPUT parameters by SP
   * Incorrect query to make the operation of export into field, that has varbinary(max) type
     * Issue with parameterList variable was initialized twice (in the functions ExportAttributes and GetQueryForMultiValue)

 ## 1.1.649.0 (AADConnect 1.1.649.0)

-### Fixed issues:
+### Fixed issues

 * Lotus Notes:
   * Filtering custom certifiers option
   * Import of the class ImportOperations fixed the definition of what operations can be run in the 'Views' mode and which in the 'Search' mode.

 * Generic LDAP:
   * OpenLDAP Directory uses DN as anchor rather than entryUUI.
 New option to GLDAP connector, which allows to modify anchor

 * Generic SQL:
   * Fixed export into field, that has varbinary(max) type.
   * When adding binary data from a data source to CSEntry object, The DataTypeConversion function failed on zero bytes.
 Fixed DataTypeConversion function of the CSEntryOperationBase class.

-### Enhancements:
+### Enhancements

 * Generic SQL:
   * The ability to configure the mode for execute stored procedure with named